Special Consideration Program (SCP): Pre-Medicine Track

 At the time of submitting your Primary AMCAS Application, you will have the opportunity to document your work and service experiences.
 The Primary AMCAS Application will allow inclusion of the name of the Experience, the organization, the supervisor, the supervisor's contact information, and allow the applicant to describe the experience and its impact on the applicant.
 Additionally, we require at least 2 letters of evaluation from physicians or members of the health profession in reference to the volunteer experiences documented by the applicant in the Primary AMCAS Application.

-If you have questions about benefits of the program and contingencies for eventual acceptance, please contact email@example.com or (478)-301-5425 at Mercer University School of Medicine.
-Please use Special Consideration Program in Pre-Medicine in the Subject Line in e-mail inquiries.
+However, if you have specific questions about contingencies for eventual acceptance not addressed on this page, please contact email@example.com or (478)-301-5425 at Mercer University School of Medicine.
+Please use Special Consideration Program in Pre-Medicine in the Subject Line in e-mail inquiries with firstname.lastname@example.org